The Playing Cards and the 2 Jokers

 Doing some research on when the joker first appeared in the cards, it appears to have originated when the card game 'Euchre' was brought to America from Europe.
 In the American version of the game, a wild card was included which represented the highest trump of the game.
 According to the reference, this deck of cards was produced around 1860.
 I suspect that this 'wild card' was the joker described by Richmond.
 And now that the Joker had been introduced into the deck of cards, the stage was set for the Brotherhood to hand over to Richmond the tables and formulas needed to reflect the 'science behind the cards'.

 Looking back at the same reference that discussed the first joker appearing somewhere around 1860, it goes on to say that a second joker was introduced into the deck of cards probably around 1950.
 The jokers were both considered wild cards in the game of poker at the time, but could also work together to make a pair in matching games like crazy 8's.
 In any case, since then almost every deck of playing cards includes the 2 jokers.
 Are we to assume that this second joker is to be as important to the system as the first?
 Or maybe, together, they share the responsibility that had been given to the first.
-I suspect that this is the case, and my suggestion is that the first joker be given one day of the year only, and the second joker takes the extra 1/4 of a day.
-After 4 years he has accumulated enough to get an actual day in our calendar, and that day is 'Leap Day'.
+I suspect the latter to be the case, and my suggestion is that the first joker be given one day of the year only, and the second joker takes the extra 1/4 of a day.
+After 4 years she has accumulated enough to get an actual day in our calendar, and that day is 'Leap Day'.
+I consider this to be a very lucky card indeed.

-OK, now I'm committed to these jokers, and I see their true nature.
-Earlier I said that the joker appeared to be a mere convenience, a fudge factor that worked to allow these cards to fan out over the year in a way that mapped their movements over our calendar.
+OK, now I see the jokers in better light.
+Earlier I said that the joker appeared to be a mere convenience; a fudge factor that worked to allow these cards to fan out over the year in a way that mapped their movements over our calendar.
 Now I can see that they play a far more pivotal role in our game, and I suggest that they be considered structural components of the framework itself.
-Why, you might ask, would I say this?
+Why would that be?
 Well, we know that the jokers are not allowed in the deck when we do the quadration, so to me that means that we need to place them as actual fixtures somewhere in the framework.
 They would be given positions, but they remain fixed and are not included in the movement of the cards that 'wander about'.

 The spread on the right shows the orientation of the cards in their natural order, and as you see I place the jokers up in the crown row, one in each of the top corners.
 In the natural order I position the big joker (New Year's eve day) after the king of spades.
-He has the black lettering with red star in the top left corner.
+He is in the top left corne, and has the black lettering with red star.
 Following the big joker in the natural order, I have the little joker (leap day).
-Why, you might ask, did I put the little joker up in the top right corner?
+Why did I put the little joker up in the top right corner?
 That seems to break the natural flow of the right-to-left movement.
-Just consider that the position of the big joker represents the first quarter of the little jokers day.
-If you continue counter-clockwise to each of the 4 corners, the ten of spades corner represents the little joker's second quarter of a day, the four of spades is then the the third quarter of his day and finally the little joker comes to rest in his spot at the top right corner.
+If we consider that the position of the big joker represents the first quarter of the little jokers day, and continue counter-clockwise to each of the 4 corners, the ten of spades corner represents the little joker's second quarter of a day, the four of spades is then the the third quarter of his day and finally the little joker comes to rest in his spot at the top right corner.

 The best part of having positions for the jokers in the framework is that we have a place to put them when we do the quadration.
 During the shuffling and cutting phase of the reading they get to play along with everyone else, but they get removed right away once it is time to quadrate.
-Just turn the deck upside-down, and the first card face up goes in the little joker house, followed by the second face-up card going to the big jokers house.
+In the natural order, the big and little jokers hold the final 2 positions.
+So I suggest that those be the cards to use for the jokers after preparing the deck for a reading.
+Just turn the deck upside-down and take first card as the little joker and the second card as the big joker.
+Then quadrate the deck.